MLK holiday events to focus on nonviolence

 Events include a 10 a.m. service that day at Ebenezer Baptist Church with a keynote address by the Rev. Shavon Arline-Bradley.
 The service will be streamed online.

 The Martin Luther King Jr. National Historical Park is planning celebrations to commemorate King’s birthday and his legacy that are free and open to the public.
-The park service plans to have a birthday party on Jan.
-12, a soul concert from 4 p.m. to 5:30 p.m. on Jan.
-14 at Ebenezer Baptist Church and a block party on Jan.
-15 outside King’s birth home on Auburn Avenue, as it is closed for ongoing renovations.
+The park service plans to have a birthday party on Friday, a soul concert from 4 p.m. to 5:30 p.m. on Sunday at Ebenezer Baptist Church and a block party Monday outside King’s birth home on Auburn Avenue, as it is closed for ongoing renovations.

 Events will be streamed online at the King Center’s website, thekingcenter.org.